To Your Eternity

-Ōima, inspired by her own grandmother's death, aimed to write about survival and the character Fushi, who initially is an emotionless stone but gradually develops a self and personality as a result of interacting with humans, young and old alike.
-In contrast to her previous work, A Silent Voice, To Your Eternity puts little focus on the cast's past but instead, upon the future.
+Ōima, inspired by her own grandmother's death, aimed to write about survival and the character Fushi, who initially is an emotionless stone but gradually develops a self and personality as a result of interacting with humans.
+In contrast to her previous work, A Silent Voice, To Your Eternity puts little focus on the characters' past but instead upon their future.

-To Your Eternity has been well received in Japan, earning many awards and major sales.
-Critical response to the series debut was positive, based on the emotional focus on the villagers and Fushi to the point of often earning perfect scores.
-Despite some skeptical commentary on subsequent chapters lacking the same impact, Fushi's continuous character arc was praised while Ōima's artistry enjoyed positive reviews due to its detailed facial expressions and environments.
 In North America, the manga is licensed by Kodansha USA for a digital and printed English release.
-An anime television series adaptation of the manga, produced by Brain's Base, aired from April to August 2021 on Japan's NHK Educational TV; a second season produced by Drive aired from October 2022 to March 2023.
-A third season has been announced.
+An anime television series adaptation produced by Brain's Base, aired from April to August 2021.
+A second season produced by Drive aired from October 2022 to March 2023.
+A third season produced by Drive and Studio Massket premiered in October 2025.

+To Your Eternity has received acclaim in Japan, earning many awards and generating major sales.
+Critical response to the series' debut was very positive, based on the emotional focus on the villagers and Fushi to the point of often earning perfect scores.
+Fushi's continuous character arc was praised while Ōima's artistry enjoyed critical acclaim due to its detailed facial expressions and environments.